peteroupc/MailLib/README.md

 Release Notes
 ---------

+Version 0.9.1:

+- Removed a reference to OpenCover that was apparently left in version 0.9 (.NET version)

 Version 0.9:

-- The library now also targets "dotnet", which should make it compatible with platform .NET runtime environments such as the upcoming cross-platform "coreclr" runtime.
+- The C# version of the library now also targets "dotnet", which should make it compatible with platform .NET runtime environments such as the upcoming cross-platform "coreclr" runtime.
 - Bug fixes to ensure number-format independence in some cases
 - ContentDisposition.MakeFilename implementation was improved